 Unlike the opioid receptors, cannabinoid receptors are located all over our body and they do not interfere with vital functions such as breathing.
-They are mainly located in the central and peripheral nervous system and several organs like liver and thymus gland.
+They are mainly located in the central and peripheral nervous system and several organs including the liver and thymus gland.
 Therefore, marijuana cannot lead to lack of oxygen in humans.

 So, to conclude — there is no such thing as cannabis poisoning but there are a few side effects that should be taken into account when consuming cannabis products.

-Is there a deathly dose of marijuana?
+Is there a lethal dose of marijuana?

 “At present it is estimated that marijuana’s LD-50 is around1:20,000 or 1:40,000.
 In layman terms this means that in order to induce death, a marijuana smoker would have to consume 20,000 to 40,000 times as much marijuana as is contained in one marijuana cigarette.”

-But, let’s see how much weed would you actually have to take to die, just for the fun of it.
+But, let’s see how much weed would you have to take to die, just for the fun of it.

 How much marijuana would you have to smoke to overdose?

-As the report said, a person would have to take 40,000 times more weed than usual to actually die from it.
+As the report said, a person would have to take in 40,000 times more weed than usual to actually die from it.